Peach Harvest Fruit Leather

 As sweet as all of this sounds, keep in mind that at the end of the day, maple syrup is still just liquid sugar, so regardless of its health benefits, be sure to use maple syrup in moderation.

 - 2 Tbsp chia seeds, ground in spice grinder

 - 1 tsp ground cinnamon

 - Select RIPE or slightly overripe peaches that have reached a peak in color, texture, and flavor.

-- Prepare the peaches; wash, dry, remove stems, and stones.
+- Prepare the peaches; wash, dry, peel, remove stems, and stones.

 - Puree the fruit, ground chia, maple syrup, cinnamon and maple flavoring in the blender or food processor until smooth.
 Taste and sweeten if needed.
 Keep in mind that flavors will intensify as they dehydrate.
 When adding a sweetener do so a little at a time, and reblend, tasting until it is at the desired taste.
 It is best to use a liquid type sweetener.
 Don’t use a granulated sugar because it tends to change the texture of the finished fruit leather.

 - Allow the puree to sit for 10 minutes so the chia has time to thicken the puree.